-After the total lunar eclipse on July 27-28, 2018, you may wonder when the next eclipse is occurring.
+The most recent lunar eclipse was a penumbral lunar eclipse on May 5-6, 2023; you may wonder when the next lunar eclipse is occurring – and what it will look like.
 This post has everything you need to know, including the science behind eclipses, when the next eclipse will happen, and tips on having a great viewing experience.

 What is a Lunar Eclipse?